 John's eyes widen at his request.
-"Please John," Carver begs as he hands his one-year-old son to John.
+"Please John," Carver begs as he hands his seven-month-old son to John.
 He felt so uncomfortable just hold a child.
 He didn't even know how to hold him.
 John looked back him and started to sniff the air.
 He felt like he smelled alcohol.

 "I smell ale.
 You're clearly drunk-"

 "Maybe, but mind is as sharp as ever," Carver oddly cracked a smile.
 John was disgusted.